 - Statewide office: Candidates file with the Secretary of State. - State District office: Candidates file with the Secretary of State.
 (This includes Transportation Commissioner, Public Service Commissioner, and District Attorney.) - Legislature: Candidates file with the Secretary of State.
-(This includes ALL candidates for legislative office, whether the district is a single county district or a multi-county district.) - Countywide office: Candidates file with the Circuit Clerk of the county. - County District office: Candidates file with the Circuit Clerk of the county. - Municipal office: Candidates file with the Municipal Clerk.
+(This includes ALL candidates for legislative office, whether the district is a single county district or a multi-county district.) - Multi County Office: Candidates file with the Secretary of State. - Countywide office: Candidates file with the Circuit Clerk of the county. - County District office: Candidates file with the Circuit Clerk of the county. - Municipal office: Candidates file with the Municipal Clerk.
 Please refer to the Municipal Candidate Qualifying Guide for all municipal candidate requirements.